Freedom of Information

 Model Publication Scheme

 Edinburgh Leisure has adopted the Model Publication Scheme 2018, produced and approved by the Scottish Information Commissioner.

 The Scheme can also be viewed in Publication Scheme Resources at the Scottish Information Commissioner website.

 The scheme set out our commitment to make certain classes of information routinely available, such as policies and procedures, minutes of meetings, annual reports and financial information.
 We have developed a Guide to Information for this purpose and this also contains details of the environmental information that we routinely make available.

-If you have a request for information, please complete and submit our Freedom of Information Request Form.
+If you have a request for information, please try visiting our Information Hub first, where we have listed FAQs regarding Edinburgh Leisure.